The Collaboration Spiral for Soulpreneurs

 • Curated Sharing: Feature a colleague’s content within a broader reflection or resource list (e.g., “3 thinkers who changed my view on...”), positioning them as a thought leader.

 • Public Mention: Share a colleague's work on social media with a thoughtful comment, tagging them.
+(Even better is to say 3 ways their work has been helpful to you or your clients.)
 A warm response is a good indicator of potential alignment.

 • Private Appreciation: Send a brief, specific message expressing appreciation for their work.
 If they are responsive, you can continue the chat and suggest a Level 2 activity.

-• The "10 Ideas" Gift: Brainstorm 10 ideas that could support their work.
+• The "5 Ideas" Gift: Brainstorm 5 ideas that could support their work.
 Send it with a clear note that it’s a gift with no expectation of response.
-A grateful reply is a strong signal for advancement.
+However, a grateful reply is, of course, a strong signal for advancement.
+To support your idea generation, check out The Daily Idea List Practice.

 Level 2: One-Time Collaborations